-24. What is meant by an 'extracellular enzyme' and give an example:

-25. Can you describe how an enzyme works?
-Use the words: specificity, substrate, active site, lock and key hypothesis, enzyme substrate complex, product

-26. Can you name 4 factors that affect the level of enzyme activity?

-2.1.5 Biological Membranes

-27. Name the parts of the plasma membrane (cell surface membrane) A-F on the diagram below and explain the function of each:
+24. What is meant by an 'extracellular enzyme' and give an example: 25.
+Can you describe how an enzyme works?
+Use the words: specificity, substrate, active site, lock and key hypothesis, enzyme substrate complex, product 26.
+Can you name 4 factors that affect the level of enzyme activity?
+2.1.5 Biological Membranes 27.
+Name the parts of the plasma membrane (cell surface membrane) A-F on the diagram below and explain the function of each: and explain the function of each: A: B: C: A level Biology Bridging Unit 2025

-A DE LA COLLANA

-A:

-B:

-D:

 E:

 F:

 There are 4 main ways in which molecules can pass through the plasma membrane.
 Define each one:

-Diffus ion:
+Diffusi ion:

-Facilit ated diffusion:
+Facilite ated diffusion:

 Active Transport:

-Osmos is:

-29. What is 'water potential'?
+Osmos is: 29.
+What is 'water potential'?
 30. Write a definition of osmosis using the term water potential.

-31. What happens to animal and plant cells when they are placed in a concentrated solution, such as salty water?
+What happens to animal and plant cells when they are placed in a concentrated solution, such as salty water?
 (NB: use key words and diagrams are useful here!)

-32. What happens to animal and plant cells when they are placed in a dilute solution, such as distilled water?
-(NB: use key words and diagrams are useful here!)
+- 32. What happens to animal and plant cells when they are placed in a dilute solution, such as distilled water?
+(NB: use key words and diagrams are useful here!) - A level Biology Bridging Unit 2025